 The statement corresponding to Exercise 2.5.9 on nested unions for domains of holomorphy is the Behnke-Stein theorem, which follows using this exercise and the solution of the Levi problem.
-Although historically Behnke-Stein was proved independently and used to solve the Levi problem.
+Behnke-Stein is easier to prove without the solution to the Levi problem, see Exercise 2.6.13, and is, in fact, generally used in the solution of the Levi problem.

 Exercise 2.5.12 says that (Hartogs) pseudoconvexity is a biholomorphic invariant.
 That is a good indication that we are looking at a correct notion.
 It also allows us to change variables to more convenient ones when proving a specific domain is (Hartogs) pseudoconvex.

-It is not immediately clear from the definition, but Hartogs pseudoconvexity is a local property.
+It is not immediately clear from the definition, but Hartogs pseudoconvexity is also a local property of the boundary.

 Lemma 2.5.7.
 A domain $U \subset \mathbb{C}^n$ is Hartogs pseudoconvex if and only if for every point $p \in \partial U$ there exists a neighborhood W of p such that $W \cap U$ is Hartogs pseudoconvex.

 Proof.
 One direction is trivial, so consider the other.
 Suppose $p \in \partial U$, and let W be such that $U \cap W$ is Hartogs pseudoconvex.
-Intersection of Hartogs pseudoconvex domains is Hartogs pseudoconvex, so assume $W = B_r(p)$.
+Intersection of Hartogs pseudoconvex domains is Hartogs pseudoconvex, see Exercise 2.5.6, so assume $W = B_r(p)$.
 Let $B = B{r/2}(p)$.
 If $q \in B \cap U$, the distance from q to the boundary of $W \cap U$ is the same as the distance to ∂U .
-The setup is illustrated in the following figure.
+The setup is illustrated in Figure 2.16.